Information regarding browser or device support

 Many people think that the estate tax is 40% on any taxable amount, but that’s not the case.
 For most of the federal estate tax tiers, you’ll pay a base tax plus a marginal rate.
 Current federal estate taxes max out at 40% for taxable amounts greater than $1 million.

 Taking a step back, the estate tax is a tax on your right to transfer property at your death or the death of someone who would leave you an estate.
-The process consists of an accounting of everything a person owns or have certain interests in at the date of death.
+The process consists of an accounting of everything a person owns or have certain interests in at the date of death (the estate).
 It can be complex, so you may want to work with a team of professionals among others, to ensure that you’re accounting for everything.

 Most relatively simple estates (cash, publicly traded securities, small amounts of other easily valued assets, and no special deductions or elections, or jointly held property) do not require the filing of an estate tax return.
 You’d have to file an estate tax return if the gross estate of the decedent, increased by the decedent’s adjusted taxable gifts and specific gift tax exemption, is valued at more than the filing threshold for the year of the decedent’s death, which changes.